CL Parchment 770 433 1

 Forces and leverage

-The leveraged bit in western riding is designed to operate within a limited range of motion, with a curb strap properly adjusted to provide this limit.
-Before the curb strap comes into play, the reins undergo the “signal phase” where they are moved backward and upward towards the rider’s hands.
-This motion causes the bit to rotate around the mouthpiece, which acts as a pivot point between the top of the purchase and the bottom of the shanks.
-However, this mouthpiece pivot action often leads to misunderstandings surrounding leverage and the western bit.
+The leveraged bit in western riding is designed to operate within a limited range of motion.
+It is the properly adjusted curb strap which provides this limit.
+Before the curb strap comes into play, movement of the reins provide clues to the horse as to what to do.
+The movement before the curb chain tightens is called the “signal phase.”
+This is where the reins are moved backward and upward towards the rider’s hands.
+This motion causes the bit to rotate around the mouthpiece, which acts as a pivot point between the top of the purchase (headstall ring) and the bottom of the shanks (Rein Connection).
+This movement of mouthpiece pivot action has led to the misunderstanding surrounding leverage and the western bit.

 Side view of Cheek piece

-A lever pivots about its fulcrum.
-Therefore, using our lever analogy, one assumes that the mouthpiece is the fulcrum of the leveraged bit.
-Let’s examine the implications of this application.
+A lever pivots about its fulcrum, and that point is sometimes called the pivot point.
+Therefore, using our lever analogy, to the bit, it is easy to make the mistake that the mouthpiece is the fulcrum of the leveraged bit.
+It is not.
+But let’s examine the implications of that misapplication.

 Since most lever diagrams are shown horizontally, I will turn the cheek piece horizontally so one can more easily make the association between the leverage diagram and the cheek piece.